 Lights Out DC’s mission may seem simple: Collect compelling evidence to convince building managers to turn off or reduce the lights during migratory season.

-Nearly 1 billion migratory birds perish each year due to collisions with windows and lighted structures.
 But it hasn’t been so easy.
 Keeping the lights on often is a matter of public safety or practicality, with janitorial crews needing the lights to work, for example.
 Accurate data collection also has been a challenge for the volunteer-driven organization.
 But according to Anne Lewis, president of City Wildlife, which runs Lights Out DC, the biggest challenge is a lack of public awareness or understanding.

 Lewis tells Quartz that most people “are still unaware that bird strikes are not an isolated event, but rather part of a global problem that results in significant numbers of bird deaths.
 Everyone who has ever heard or seen a bird strike thinks of it as a very sad, isolated event, not worthy of any corrective action.”